The Best Way to Clean the Kitchen Sink

 Here’s how to clean your kitchen sink with baking soda.

 - First is you have to clear the sink of dishes.
 You shouldn’t clean the dishes and the sink at the same time.
 This might save you time, but it won’t clean both.
-Remove all dishes and put them on the rack.
+Remove all dishes and put them on the dish rack.

 - After cleaning the dishes, remove the food residue in the sink.
 This means that there shouldn’t be any bread crumbs or grains of rice.
 Remove the food clogged in the drain, too.